U.S. Department of State

 Why Should I Study Abroad?

 Success in almost any career today depends on your ability to understand the world around you.
 You can prepare yourself for the 21st-century workforce – and learn to think globally – by studying abroad.
 You will experience new perspectives and learn how to navigate different cultures, work with a diverse team of peers, and communicate with speakers of other languages.
 Whether you are an aspiring entrepreneur, innovator, artist, journalist, or diplomat, these are abilities that will prepare you for a successful career and empower you to contribute to solving global challenges.

 The U.S. Department of State is committed to ensuring that our future leaders gain the critical skills they need to advance U.S. national security and economic prosperity.
-The State Department provides scholarships for more than 1,000 U.S. students to go abroad each year through high school exchange programs and strive to ensure that participants represent the diversity of the American people.
+We provide scholarships for more than 1,000 U.S. students to go abroad each year through our high school exchange programs and strive to ensure that our participants represent the diversity of the American people.

 National Security Language Initiative for Youth (NSLI-Y)

 - Immerse yourself in Arabic, Indonesian, Mandarin, Hindi, Korean, Persian, Russian, or Turkish

 - Length: Six weeks in the summer or full academic year